AlessandroCorradini/Microsoft-Data-Science-Professional-Program/06 - DAT203.1x - Data Science Essentials/README.md

 <br/>

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/Edx%20-%20Microsoft%20DAT203.1x%20Data%20Science%20Essentials%20Certificate.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Edx%20-%20Microsoft%20DAT203.1x%20Data%20Science%20Essentials%20Certificate.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>